France and India look to the sun to save the planet

 India’s national action plan, combined with more than 180 other submitted to the United Nations, will not be enough to reduce global warming to the limit scientists say is needed to avert the worst effects of climate change.

-India has a huge interest in the mass roll-out of solar power in which some of its own firms, such as Tata Power , are highly active.
-(Editing by Jonatghan Leff and Richard Balmforth)
+India has a huge interest in the mass roll-out of solar power in which some of its own firms, such as Tata Power, are highly active.